 - 1. Review and clarify, if needed, the placement information and folder for all student teaching interns being supervised.
-This will be furnished by the Director of Student Teaching Internship. - 2.
+This will be furnished by the Student Teaching Placement Coordinator. - 2.
 Communicate with the intern and the cooperating teacher before the placement begins to reassure both of them that the university supervisor is ready to support the placement. - 3.
 Hold an initial visit, preferably before the placement begins. - 4.
 Introduce him/herself to the building administrator and office personnel to reflect the presence of a SAU professional representative who is available if questions or concerns arise. - 5.
-Communicate weekly with the candidate through the "Weekly Report" or other method and to enforce the importance of his communication. - 6.
-Be available to address concerns or questions at any time during the placement-or, if not available, make sure the Program Director is aware and ready to communicate with those involved in the placement. - 7.
+Communicate weekly with the candidate through the "Weekly Report" and daily reflections to be turned in to the university supervisor by email no later than 6pm Sunday evening to enforce the importance of this communication. - 6.
+Be available to address concerns or questions at any time during the placement-or, if not available, make sure the Student Teaching Placement Coordinator is aware and ready to communicate with those involved in the placement. - 7.
 Be very proactive in communicating any concerns immediately in order to avoid or deal with major difficulties in the placement. - 8.
-Guide the responsible parties through the evaluation process. - Gather all the needed forms in order to present a complete folder for each student teacher intern to the Program Director as soon as possible after the placement is completed.
+Guide the responsible parties through the evaluation process, including the Midterm

+Charlotte Danielson evaluation, the Final Charlotte Danielson and EDA evaluations, as well as the MDE survey. - 9.
+Gather all the needed forms in order to present a complete folder for each student teacher intern to the Program Director as soon as possible after the placement is completed.
 Grades and the onset of the certification process cannot be done until this completed folder is available.
+This includes all evaluations submitted, observation forms, mileage form with beginning and ending addresses, as well as the name of the student teacher written at the top of the document.